SPOR National Steering Committee

 Government of Ontario

-Dr. Bell earned a Doctor of Medicine from McGill University in 1975 and a Master's of Science from the University of Toronto in 1981.
-He completed a Fellowship in Orthopaedic Oncology at Massachusetts General Hospital and Harvard University in 1985.
-In 2005, he participated in the Advanced Management Program at Harvard Business School.
-Dr. Bell is a Fellow of the Royal College of Physicians and Surgeons of Canada, the American College of Surgeons and the Royal College of Surgeons of Edinburgh.
+Dr. Bell received his Doctor of Medicine from McGill University and a Master of Science from the University of Toronto.
+He also completed a Fellowship in Orthopaedic Oncology at Massachusetts General Hospital and Harvard University.
+Dr. Bell is a Fellow of the Royal College of Physicians and Surgeons of Canada, the American College of Surgeons and an Honourary Fellow of the Royal College of Surgeons of Edinburgh.

 Canadian Institutes of Health Research